ying724/hello-world/README.md

 # hello-world
-an "you know nothing about code" UX designer
+a "you know nothing about code" UX designer hi,ying;
+is processing an easy-to-learn language?
+Try It!